Big Island Snorkel Tour

 Whale watching

-From December to April, whales can often be seen in Hawaii's waters.
-If participating at this time, we will attempt to approach some whales.
-The presence of whales depends on various conditions, including sea currents and weather.
+From December to April, whales are often present in Hawaii's waters.
+During this time, we will attempt to approach them.
+The sighting of whales may vary based on sea currents, wind, and weather conditions during your tour.

 Included